rahulyhg/lilium-cms/README.md

 ### Required dependencies
 **MAC:**
-`brew install pkg-config cairo libpng jpeg giflib imagemagick`
+`brew install pkg-config cairo libpng jpeg giflib imagemagick redis`

 **UBUNTU:**
 `sudo apt-get install libcairo2-dev libjpeg8-dev libpango1.0-dev libgif-dev build-essential g++ libkrb5-dev imagemagick`

 The dependencies will be installed automatically during the `npm run setupdev` process.
 You can however install then manually if you prefer.

+### Localhost connections to MongoDB
+If mongo still refuses to connect from NodeJS eventhough it works using the terminal cli, you might have to enable or disable authentication from your mongo config file (typically located in `/etc/mongod.conf`, under `security: authentication`).

+This information can be found easily online using search queries such as "Enable MongoDB authentication".

+### MongoDB with `brew`
+On Mac, sometimes the MongoDB service will refuse connections from Lilium for obscure reasons.
+Our temporary solution it to start a `mongod` instance in a seperate terminal and add the desired parameters including the database path and authentation db.
+You also get an additional output stream from `mongod`.

+There likely is a better solution to make this work with `brew service`, but like mentionned earlier, we don't actively support MacOS nor do we recommend to run Lilium in production on a different OS than Linux.

 ## I want to code, too
+That must mean you're amazing.
 See the [Lilium CMS Wiki](https://github.com/narcitymedia/lilium-cms/wiki) and get started!

 ## Script mode
 It is possible to run a Javascript file in script mode.
 It will prevent Lilium from loading the listeners, CAIJ and other modules related to networking.
 The websites and databases will still be loaded on a single thread, and the script passed as an argument will be executed.